aahnik/iota-git-session/README.md

 # iota-git-session
 Git + GitHub tutorial by IOTA Club

-Submit a pr after adding a file with name "yourRollNo.txt" containing your name inside it.
+Submit a pr after adding a file with name "yourRollNo.md" containing content as shown in "profile.md"

-Example: S20220010001.txt (file name)
-Content: Aahnik Daw